Jodge/gmailbulksend/README.md

 gmailbulksend
 =============

-Bulk Sending Email using Google auth
+Bulk Sending Email using Google Oauth

 This script aims at sending bulk email to addresses found in a gmail user account.
 It is a fast way of marketing website using Gmail.